Effective Matriculation Date – September, 2018 (Revised May 2018)

 Clinical learning experiences require students to travel to off-campus clinical agencies as assigned by course faculty.
-Students are responsible for arranging their own transportation to all clinical sites.
+Students are responsible for their own transportation to all clinical sites.
 A student cannot take it upon themselves to change location, date, and/or time of assignment

 Matriculated BSN-1 students are expected to follow the recommended curriculum plan in a timely manner and in consultation with faculty advisors in order to progress toward their expected graduation date.

 The Department of Nursing reserves the right to change policy and/or program requirements without prior notice in order to reflect changes in the professional field.

 Dismissed students seeking readmission to the Nursing major MUST follow exactly the requirements outlined in this section.
 Note that readmission to the Nursing major is not automatic and cannot be guaranteed.

 Dismissed students interested in readmission are STRONGLY advised to formally apply after at least one semester of successful academic achievement to increase chances for readmission.

 - Notification of Intent to Chair of the Nursing Department